 Lighting can be a photographer’s best friend and worst enemy.
 As a photographer, if you aren’t in full control of your location and time of day for shooting, it’s easy to become a victim of your environment.
 The more you learn about on and off-camera flash techniques, the more empowered you’ll feel when you’re thrown a curveball.

-Start with On-Camera Flash
+On-Camera Flash Techniques

 Before shooting with an off-camera flash, learn how to use your on-camera flash.
 On-camera flash has a lot of versatility when you learn to control it, and it will teach you concepts and skills that will translate when you use an off-camera flash.